First 6 jurors seated in Trump trial as judge warns former president about comments

 Six Manhattan residents were sworn in Tuesday afternoon to serve on the jury in former President Donald Trump's criminal trial as lawyers for both sides clashed over which potential jurors should — and should not — be seated.

 At least six more, plus another half dozen alternates, must still be chosen.
-Roughly 80 people have been excused since proceedings began Monday, most of whom said they could not be impartial in deciding a case involving Trump.
+Roughly 80 people have been excused since questioning began Monday.
+Most of them said they could not be impartial in deciding a case involving Trump.
+Others were dismissed based on their answers to questions about their political beliefs or social media posts.

-On Tuesday, a dispute over one juror's Facebook posts showing celebrations after Trump lost the 2020 election prompted audible comments from the former president.
+A dispute over one juror's Facebook posts showing celebrations after Trump lost the 2020 election prompted audible comments from the former president on Tuesday.
 That earned him an admonishment from Judge Juan Merchan, who told Trump attorney Todd Blanche to speak to his client.

 "Mr. Blanche, your client was audibly uttering something.
 He was audible, gesturing and speaking in the direction of the juror.
 I won't tolerate that," Merchan said.
 "I will not have any jurors intimidated in this courtroom.
 I want to make that crystal clear."